sebas8824/blockchain-vapor/README.md

 - **/api/blockchain/mine**: Registers transactions under this structure `'{ "from": "Sender", "to": "Reciever", "amount": 1000, "hasTax": true }'` where true or false vary the amount returned after adding the transaction to the chain.

 - **/api/blockchain/nodes/register**: Register listening nodes by using this request body `'[{"address": "http://localhost:8080"},{"address": "http://localhost:8090"}]'`.

+## Next steps

+- Synchronize correctly the blockchain resolution when two nodes have the same amount of transactions but both are different.
+- Add an authentication method for each endpoint
+- Create an endpoint for registering several smart contracts in a database (By using a Fluent provider or a Google cloud function)
+- Create an endpoint to browse the created smart contracts
+- The transactions will send the smart contract and will perform the specified operation.

+## Next level

+- Dive deeper by implementing a digital signature model to encrypt the transactions.
+Should be bound to the user who is doing a transaction.